 Wednesday, October 29, 2025

 This body of work is perhaps the most important and yet, most reductive I have ever done.
 Just Being: LatinX is a series of unaltered documentary recorded moments.
-Scenes of me just sitting or making a cup of ramen or taking a pill, investigate and deconstruct the idea that art by artists of color must be made for a reason, that it must jump through programmatic hoops—defined by the expectations of others (or more precisely those that "other" us)—that it must be revolutionary—this art series is about Just Being—and it is sufficient.
-Though, in a turn laden with irony—merely existing may end up being the most revolutionary of acts—deconstructing and ultimately reifying the very idea that contemporary Latinx art deserves to exist, to be here at all and to tell its own individual stories.
+Scenes of me just sitting or making a cup of ramen or taking a pill, investigate and deconstruct the idea that art by artists of color must be made for a reason, that it must jump through programmatic hoops—hoops, defined by the expectations of others (or more precisely those that "other" us)—art, it is felt, that must be revolutionary.
+But this art series is about Just Being—and it is sufficient and whole unto itself.
+Though, in a turn laden with irony—merely existing may end up being the most revolutionary act of all—deconstructing and ultimately reifying the very idea that contemporary Latinx art deserves to exist, to be here at all and to tell its own individual stories.

 Which is all well-and-good, but for us to be making the same artwork from fifty years ago would be unconscionable, to make art guided by the same goals and sensibilities would be insane.
-Just as Marcel Duchamp, Joseph Beuys, Jasper Johns etc., made art that was a representation of their ideas, their hopes, their fears--so must every artist of color speak their own names, without the guilt of a society that tells us that we must subsume our desires for the sake of the greater good—our work needs to represent our lives as we live them, to celebrate our ideas and our desires—especially our ideas.
+Just as Marcel Duchamp, Joseph Beuys, Jasper Johns etc., made art that was a representation of their ideas, their hopes, and their fears--so must every artist of color speak their own names, without the guilt and pressure of a society that tells us that we must subsume our desires for the sake of the greater good—our work needs to represent our lives as we live them, to celebrate our ideas and our desires—yes, especially our ideas--our own autobiographical ideas.

-Do not think that I say this without the knowledge that most of us are not there yet, that these words will be met with skepticism, anger and fear, but the truth is that the Subaltern has learned to speak and now that the Post modern has been popped, the Age of Nefarious has taken hold and we have all gotten used to the water, nothing can ever be the same and we are beginning to hear and claim our own voices in the once chaotic din.
+Do not think that I say this without the knowledge that most of us are not there yet, that these words will be met with skepticism, anger and fear; but the truth is that the subaltern has learned to speak and now that the postmodern has been popped, stupefied and rendered ridiculous, now that the Age of Nefarious has taken hold and we have all gotten used to the water, nothing can ever be the same and we are beginning to hear and claim our own voices in the once chaotic din.

 What we need is a Cultural and Racial Bechdel test!
 What do I mean by a Racial Bechdel Test?'
 What is this Lopez Litmus?
 It is simply this, does a POC artwork pass the test of being made conceptually for oneself, individually and for one's chosen audience?
 Or is it being made for hegemony, the larger oppressive culture, in essence is it being made conceptually for people of no color?
 I don't care who buys it, but rather what does the artwork itself buy into, is it trying to explain itself to the hegemony or is it claiming its individuality for all to see.
 That is the Lopez Litmus.
 Plain and simple.
-And it can be political.
-And it can be activist.
-But what is wrong with directing the artwork to your sisters and brothers and working from there!
+And the art itself can be political.
+It can be activist, but it should begin by directing the artwork to our sisters and brothers and working out from there!

-Back to "Just Being," through this work, I see myself and other contemporary Latinx artists defining how our art is to be perceived, accepted and what form it will take in the future.
-I see a Latinx art defined by our complexity, criticality and biographical and theoretical strength, creating a "Latinoism" based on alliances that owes more of its form to the Queer and Feminist programs that lead the way for identity movements than to an essentialized Latino-ness.
+Through this particular body of work; I see myself and other contemporary Latinx artists defining how our art is to be perceived, and what form it will take in the future.
+I see a Latinx art defined by complexity, criticality and biographical and theoretical strength, creating a "Latinoism" based on alliances that owes more of its form to the Queer and Feminist programs that lead the way for identity movements than to an essentialized Latino-ness.
 I seek to engender, enlarge and expand the conversation of what Latina/x/o art is and what it can be.
 We live at a time in which definitions of race, masculinity, gender and art are changing, and through these and other performances I seek to be a voice in this change.

 We all have the same capacities of feeling, we all have the same abilities to dream and we all hope for better lives and wish to see a better world.
 Historically, all of the books we read have been filled with inventions and discoveries by people of every race, color and creed.
 Humans of every kind have created all of our photographs, paintings, sculptures, cities, books, languages, romances, poems, movies, etc. and etc. and so on—and every single one of these is as real and as valid for each and every one of us and is enjoyed and understood with no difference that is affected by race, sex, gender, religion, etc.

-In the "Just Being" series we open the pages of our text to include things that have never been seen, documented, nor claimed as performance art.
+In the "Just Being" series, we open the pages of our text to include things that have never been seen, documented, nor claimed as performance art.
 A Latinx documenting his own life, rather than what society has determined he should create.
+A Latinx recording and displaying his life without narrative, without poesy, without artifice.
 This is not the LatinX artist as societally approved revolutionary, as standardized stereotype, as a "Bandido with a heart of gold," etc., but rather being true to his own vision and for once, just being—perhaps the most revolutionary act that a person of "colors" can claim in this day and age.

 In this project I try to just do what I would naturally do, aside from the camera being there, unscripted, usually at the beginning of some simple act, though that may eventually change with both random starting and stopping points—the idea is not to achieve any level of vérité, or to even ignore the presence of the camera, but rather to just record and see what we get.
 In the videos, being aware of the camera or reacting to the camera is a valid part of "just being" as these aren't about pretending to emulate reality, rather they are a capturing of reality in, at least to the best of my knowledge, the best way that I know how to do that.